-Google announced that Customer Match is now "widely available" and also a new preview tool to help you figure out errors or issues with using the tool.
-Google is opening Customer Match to "all policy compliant advertisers" with more than $50,000 USD lifetime spend.
+Google announced that Customer Match Audiences is now “widely available” and also a new preview tool to help you figure out errors or issues with using the tool.
+Google is opening Customer Match Audiences to “all policy compliant advertisers” with more than $50,000 USD lifetime spend.

-What is Custom Match?
+What is Customer Match?

-Customer Match lets you use first-party data (email lists) to share the unique insights you have about your customers beyond Google's understanding by bringing in your own data into it.
-Customer Match helps you reach custom segments of your existing customers and deliver a tailored message when it's most relevant to them by uploading first-party customer data, which Google uses to match against Google users.
+Customer Match lets you use first-party data (email lists) to share the unique insights you have about your customers beyond Google’s understanding by bringing in your own data into it.
+Custom Match helps you reach custom segments of your existing customers and deliver a tailored message when it’s most relevant to them by uploading first-party customer data, which Google uses to match against Google users.